Who am I?

 As such, it is often regarded as the bridge between medicine and dentistry.

 The Covid-19 pandemic and subsequent lockdown has impacted my private practice significantly.
-I remain active within the NHS at Addenbrooke's and I look forward to restarting my private clinics to in due course.
+I remain active within the NHS at Addenbrooke's and have restarted my private clinics at the Cambridge Spire Lea Hospital with appropriate safety measures in place.

 What You Need to Know